LastationVRChat/Incinerator/README.md

-Edit of Kekdaar's Incenrator prefab to use parent constraints and alter the animation.
+Edit of Kekdaar's Incenrator prefab to use parent constraints and alter the animation.<br>
 Thank you to Kekdaar for the original Incinerator particle system.

 # Links: